2018 Cloud Computing Trends

 This will happen because cloud computing trends show that it will be an “extremely abstracted space,” where software is written differently so that it passes through various filters before it works with hardware.
 This means that front-end applications or applications developed on top of a platform-as-a-service, are likely to be hardware agnostic.

 Bottom line: cloud computing trends will continue to help you benefit from improved security, cost-savings and cloud monitoring services.
 Therefore, businesses of any size – big or small – will continue to engage, develop, and integrate services on the cloud.
+Microsoft’s recently launched Windows virtual desktop on Azure is one of the futuristic products which has features like multi-session Windows 10, optimizations for Office 365 ProPlus and support for RDS environments.
 Azure training can help you to understand the cloud from the ground up and make the most of it.

-Future Trends: Cloud Computing: What will the future trends in cloud computing be?
+Future trends for cloud computing: What will the future trends in cloud computing be?
 Only time will tell.